darrennix/readme/README.md

 I don't believe in storing feedback and then scheduling a time to provide it.
 If I have feedback to give you I'll work to provide it as soon as possible, in the moment if I can unless I'm feeling emotionally charged and need time to reflect.
 It's unlikely it'll start with "I have some feedback to give you", instead it'll probably start with, "I observed that..."

-We will have quarterly reviews, but those should mostly be a rollup of feedback you've already heard during the quarter.
+We will have "career chats" every 4-6 weeks so I remember to give you thoughtful feedback, but those should mostly be a rollup of feedback you've already heard during the month if I'm doing it right.

-I will ask you for feedback often.
-I will keep asking even if you say you don't have any feedback.
+I aspire to ask you for feedback on me, but I don't do it often enough.
+Please offer it to me.
 I appreciate those who take the time to give me thoughtful feedback because it shows that they care about helping me improve.

-Three dimensions are required for people to continue to give you feedback:
+I know that three dimensions are required for people to continue to give you feedback:

 ### Safety
 Unlikelihood of being punished for giving feedback.
 Should be high.